pulumi/docs/content/blog/building-a-future-of-cloud-engineering/index.md

 organizations.
-New practices such as infrastructure-as-code, immutable infrastructure, and Site Reliability Engineering have modernized these roles, giving us approaches that can leverage a more rigorous software engineering experience to tasks that used to be more ad-hoc, manual, and error prone.
+New practices such as infrastructure-as-code, immutable infrastructure, and Site Reliability Engineering have modernized these roles, giving us approaches that can leverage a more rigorous software engineering practices to tasks that used to be more ad-hoc, manual, and error prone.

 But despite these fundamental changes, the way we engineer the cloud